Petrosz007/msc-thesis/chapters/intervals.typ

 Intervals are the backbone of GPT.
 Instead of assigning single point to Equivalence Partitions, we use intervals.
 This way we can represent every possible value that we want to test our predicates with.

 There weren't any off-the-shelf libraries that implemented interval handling exactly in the way I needed, so I had to create my own interval library.
 It consists of two main parts: Simple intervals and what I call Multiintervals.
-Multiintervals are made up of multiple simple intervals, but behave as an interval.
+Multiintervals are made up of multiple simple intervals, but behave as an interval. `intervals-general` @rust-intervals-general had good simple interval support, but no multiinterval support.

 I will use the word interval both for simple intervals, or multiintervals.
 If a distinction needs to be made, I'll clarify.
 But in later chapters all that'll matter is that we are working with an interval.

 This interval implementation has three important functions: intersection, union, and complement.
 With these I could implement all of GPT's functionality.

-#todo[There was one Rust lib that had pretty good single intervals]

 == Simple Intervals